 We also accept donations of diapers, wipes, formula, food, etc.

-FREED Center for Independent Living offers a variety of resources including a food delivery service twice a month to elderly, disabled, and/or home bound individuals in Nevada County.
-If you or someone you know is home bound and unable to attend our distributions, contact FREED (530-477-3333) or visit their website to learn more.
+FREED Center for Independent Living offers a variety of resources including a food delivery service twice a month to elderly, disabled, and/or homebound individuals in Nevada County.
+If you or someone you know is homebound and unable to attend our distributions, contact FREED by phone for more information on how to sign up (530-477-3333).

 CalFresh provides monthly food benefits for individuals and families with low-income who meet federal income eligibility rules and want to add to their budget to put healthy and nutritious food on the table.
 CalFresh benefits can help buy nutritious foods for a better diet.
 CalFresh benefits stretch food budgets, allowing individuals and families to afford nutritious food, including more fruit, vegetables and other healthy foods.